goncalor/SLAE64/1/readme.markdown

 Since the stack grows from higher to lower addresses the structure members are pushed onto the stack in reverse order from the one they appear in the declaration: `sin_zero`, then `sin_addr`, `sin_port` and lastly `sin_family`.

 In the C code you can see the port to bind to is passed to `htons()`.
-This functions stands for "host-to-network-short" and converts ports numbers from the the format used in the host (your PC) to that used in the network (your local network, the Internet, etc.).
-This is closely related with [endianness][endianness].
-From `man htons` you see that on i386 network byte order corresponds to big-endian:

-> On the i386 the host byte order is Least Significant Byte first, whereas the network byte order, as used on the Internet, is Most Significant Byte first.

-Since the endianness of Intel processors is litte-endian you have to push the bytes of the port in reverse order: if you want to use port 4444 (hex 0x115c) you push 0x5c11.
+On x86(-64) this function basically swaps the two bytes of the port number.
+So if you pass 0x0d3d to `htons()` it would return 0x3d0d on such a system.
+Why is this needed?
+Because the [endianness][endianness] of the processor (little-endian) is not the same as that used by the network (big-endian).
+So you have to reverse the bytes of port numbers (and IP addresses) so that the network understands what you mean.
+And that is precisely what `htons()` or "host-to-network-short" does.
 You can use Python to do this conversion for you:

     $ python3
     >>>